jtclarkjr/discord-anime-bot/README.md

 - Shows next episode numbers and air dates
 - Sorted by popularity
 - Displays up to 15 anime with pagination info

+### Season Command

+- Get all anime from a specific season and year
+- Supports all four seasons: Winter, Spring, Summer, Fall
+- Year parameter is optional (defaults to current year)
+- Shows **complete** seasonal listings (not truncated like other commands)
+- Displays status indicators with emojis:
+  - 🟢 Currently Releasing
+  - ✅ Finished
+  - 🔜 Not Yet Released
+  - ❌ Cancelled
+  - ⏸️ On Hiatus
+- Automatically handles multiple embeds for large seasonal catalogs
+- Sorted by popularity from AniList
+- Examples:
+  - `/anime season summer` - Shows all Summer 2025 anime
+  - `/anime season winter 2023` - Shows all Winter 2023 anime
+  - `/anime season fall 2024` - Shows all Fall 2024 anime

 ### Find Command (AI-Powered)